pallerray1/Chicago-Crime/README.md

 ## Executive Summary

-To gather and use data to make informed decisions, guide behavior, and improve outcomes  --  for both individuals and institutions  --   is the raison d'etre for data science.
+To gather and use data to make informed decisions, guide behavior, and improve outcomes  --  whether for an individual or an institution -- is the raison d'etre for data science.